Escape Artist

 Extraordinary Family Travel Adventures: The Bike Ride

 If you’re a real biking enthusiast, you probably know that there’s nothing like going on a bike ride with your family.
 First of all, it’s a great opportunity to spend more time with your children.
 Children today, especially teenagers, tend to spend too much time in their rooms and rarely spend any quality time with their parents.
 A family bike ride, however, might be something they would be excited about.
 Besides that, taking your children on a family bike ride is a great way to help them stay in shape.
+And if you need help keeping up with your children a great choice to start with is a 500 watt ebike.
+If you’re interested in that check out this 500 watt ebike power review here.
 According to the Australian Guidelines for Health, young children should engage in at least one hour of vigorous physical activity every day, but it has been noted that 80% of children in Australia aren’t meeting these requirements.
 A family bike ride might be a perfect way to get your child excited about biking.
 If you decide to take your family for a bike ride, there are a couple of things you should keep in mind.

 bike-riding-along-path-greenery-outdoors